gpustack/gpustack/README.md

 Get-Content -Path "$env:APPDATA\gpustack\initial_admin_password" -Raw
 ```

-3. Click `Playground` in the navigation menus.
+3. Click `Playground` in the navigation menu.
 Now you can chat with the LLM in the UI playground.

 ![Playground Screenshot](docs/assets/playground-screenshot.png)

-4. Click `API Keys` in the navigation menus, then click the `New API Key` button.
+4. Click `API Keys` in the navigation menu, then click the `New API Key` button.

 5. Fill in the `Name` and click the `Save` button.